nawrotw/simple-todos/README.md

 2. Double-clicking input activates editing mode
 `Normally I would discuss any changes with PO berofe implementing.
 Here I a bit change UX so Edit have action button similar to Delete action`
+`Why I changed it?
+We need to consider what is primary action/functionality and build around this.
+Imho checking items is primary action, edit/delete secondary`

 3. Hovering over the todo shows the remove button